 To be fully responsive to community needs and challenges and to live up to the promise in our community vision, we will design and administer a Community Climate Action Fund through which community based organizations serving Disadvantaged Communities in Spokane will propose and execute specific projects within the Climate Action Strategy areas as defined by the Community Change Grant Program.

-Signup to receive additional details about the Community Climate Action Fund here.
+Learn more about the upcoming Community Climate Action Fund and sign up to receive updates here.

 (Supports all SAP goals.)